Aranyalma2/elfinConnectDeployment/README.md

 ------------

-## Install and Deploy in Test Enviroment
+## Install and Deploy in Development Enviroment
-Use the test folder contents and change all the docker build commands to use the ":test" taged images instead of ":production".
+Use the development folder contents and change all the docker build commands to use the ":development" taged images instead of ":production".
 ```
-docker build -t elfin:test .
+docker build -t elfin:development .
 ```
 Change persistence volume names:
 ```
-mongo-data-test
+mongo-data-development
-mongo-config-test
+mongo-config-development
 ```